What is Read Write Discover?

 Where can I find my local RWD program site?

 Since its conception, and with the exception of Summer 2020, RWD has been hosted at our local libraries.
 As a result, our learners have regular, easy access to library books and resources!
 In the past, we have partnered with select libraries from: Santa Clara County Library District, San Francisco Public Library, and San Jose Public Library.
-Check out Summer 2020’s partners on our
+Check out our list of partners on our

 When does the program take place?